 Mosses are non-flowering plants (they reproduce using spores).
-From a distance, moss looks like green velvet, and it's velvety to the touch.
+From a distance, most local moss looks like green velvet, and it's velvety to the touch.
 Given a chance, it often forms little green cushions.
 However, as one of my photos shows, moss can also look more like tiny fern leaves (Hypnales, feather mosses).
 Most moss leaves are one cell thick, so they're highly translucent when the sun is shining through them.

 Lichens are not individual species but examples of symbiosis.
 The overall forms are provided by different species of fungus.
 Inside each lichen are algae (or in a few cases, cyanobacteria).
 The algae live among the filaments of the fungus, produce energy through photosynthesis, and share that energy with the fungus.
 The fungus provides a friendly environment for the algae, including by trapping moisture and nutrients for them.
 In some cases there's a third partner, a yeast.
 When lichens are brightly colored, that's usually due to the algae.
 When you see a circular growth pattern, that indicates that the patch of lichen began at one small spot and grew outward evenly.

 Remember that lichens are not individual organisms but colonies, and sometimes the outward growth of a colony is obvious (as in the circular pattern shown above).
 Or perhaps a piece will break off and land in a favorable place.
 That's handy because the fungus and the algae have been transplanted together.

 When you see cup-like ascocarps emerge from the lichen, the fungus is reproducing by creating spores.
 Once a spore lands in a new home, the fungus needs to re-associate with an alga.
 Sounds like a challenge.